-- The circular economy23 is embedded in all climate strategies and policies; - A Reduce, Reuse, Recycle & Compost waste management system that will lead to a Zero Waste programme for Galway city is developed and implemented; - KEEP IT LOCAL the localisation movement be supported as a matter of public policy, including in relation to food security, (supporting Grow Your Own and Grow It Yourself initiatives) with ethical sourcing principles including in relation to procurement processes;

-- A Resource Recovery Park for Galway is established; - Production of compost for public use from the waste of the municipal brown bins is supported and resourced; - A refundable levy on all beverage cans and bottles be introduced; - A strategy to make Galway a fossil fuel free city by 2025 is developed and implemented; - Initiatives for local, sustainable generation of electricity are supported; - Local Authority housing is developed as passive housing, using district heating and the highest standards of insulation; - Use of solar energy is supported leading to reduced capital costs; - Water quality is prioritised ensuring that it is of the highest international standard and that an effective monitoring process exists for such a purpose; - Air quality is of the highest international standard and an effective monitoring process established for such a purpose; - Information and education on fuel sources and their impact on air and environmental quality is provided; - A commitment to ensuring Galway is an Oil Free City by 2030 is established and an action plan developed to ensure the achievement of this goal; - Galway Energy Agency is reconstituted to promote and monitor an increase in renewable and clean energies; - Public information is provided via Galway Energy Agency on the agency's work and on energy data relating to Galway City.
-Information could include any reports, improvements, audit information and challenges to improving Galway's energy efficiency; - Acknowledging the urgency of the situation, all facilities, programmes, grants and residencies, funded by Galway City Council, should be sustainability proofed, addressing climate change, to meet national and international targets for local and national emissions reductions.
+- An early participative process for review of the Galway Transport Strategy be undertaken. - A Reduce, Reuse, Recycle & Compost waste management system that will lead to a Zero Waste programme for Galway City is developed and implemented. - KEEP IT LOCAL the localisation movement be supported as a matter of public Page | 17 policy, including in relation to food security, (supporting Grow Your Own and Grow It Yourself initiatives) with ethical sourcing principles including in relation to procurement processes. - A Resource Recovery Park for Galway is established. - Production of compost for public use from the waste of the municipal brown bins is supported and resourced. - A refundable levy on all beverage cans and bottles be introduced. - Plans in relation to outdoor dining be examined post covid to ensure that the needs of all members of the community are taken into consideration in particular disabled people. - A strategy to make Galway a fossil fuel free city by 2025 is developed and implemented. - Initiatives for local, sustainable generation of electricity are supported. - Local Authority housing is developed as passive housing, using district heating and the highest standards of insulation. - Use of solar energy is supported leading to reduced capital costs. - Water quality is prioritised ensuring that it is of the highest international standard and that an effective monitoring process exists for such a purpose. - Air quality is of the highest international standard and an effective monitoring process established for such a purpose. - Information and education on fuel sources and their impact on air and environmental quality is provided. - Information and education on the impact of consumerism on biodiversity is provided. - A commitment to ensuring Galway is an Oil Free City by 2030 is established and an action plan developed to ensure the achievement of this goal. - Low traffic zones are identified in various locations throughout the city. - Galway Energy Agency is reconstituted to promote and monitor an increase in renewable and clean energies. - Public information is provided via Galway Energy Agency on the agency's work and on energy data relating to Galway City.
+Information could include any reports, improvements, audit information and challenges to improving Galway's energy efficiency. - Acknowledging the urgency of the situation, all facilities, programmes, grants, and residencies, funded by Galway City Council, should be sustainability proofed, addressing climate change, to meet national and international targets for local and national emissions reductions. - A review of the public realm strategy and timeline for implementation be undertaken.

-Ecology, Waterways and protected biodiversity
+Ecology, Waterways, and Protected Biodiversity